miciek/miciek.github.io/_posts/2015-10-10-sane-sharding-with-akka-cluster.md

 }
 {% endhighlight %}

-I defined an actor which will be handling HTTP Requests.
+I defined an actor which would be handling HTTP Requests.
 Inside this actor I created a `route` which is constructed from nested `Directives`.

 - `path` directive applies the given `PathMatcher` to the HTTP request path and after successful matching, passes the request to its nested route.
-Additionally, I extract two values from the path, `junctionId` and `containerId`.
+Additionally, it extracts two values from the path, `junctionId` and `containerId`.
-- `get` directive makes sure only `HTTP GET` method requests are passed into its nested route.
+- `get` directive makes sure only `HTTP GET` method requests are passed into its nested routes.
 - `complete` directive accepts a marshallable object and returns it as HTTP response.
 In this case I don't use any blocking operations and return `Future[Go]` as my object.
 The real response will be returned when this `Future` completes.

 Right now we have almost everything we need to do our first test run.
 The only missing bit is the entry point for the application.

 {% highlight scala %}
 object SingleNodeApp extends App {
-  implicit val system = ActorSystem("shoesorter")
+  implicit val system = ActorSystem("sorter")
   system.actorOf(RestInterface.props(8080))
 }
 {% endhighlight %}